Faculty of Science, Landwash Brewery partner on unique new beer

 Before that first delicious sip is ever tasted, a complex series of biochemical reactions must take place to convert barley to fermentable sugars, and to get yeast to grow and multiply, converting those sugars to alcohol.

-Memorial University’s Faculty of Science recently got first-hand insight into that process recently, following a partnership with Mount Pearl’s Landwash Brewery, which saw a special beer created to promote the faculty.
+Memorial University’s Faculty of Science got first-hand insight into that process recently, following a partnership with Mount Pearl’s Landwash Brewery, which saw a special beer created to promote the faculty.

 A far-out idea

 “It all started with a conversation between me, Dr. Tom Chapman, the head of Biology, and Dr. Mark Berry, the head of Biochemistry,” said Dr. Travis Fridgen, acting dean, Faculty of Science.

 “We were chatting and one of them said, ‘We should brew a beer for the university.’
 The more I thought about it, the better it sounded.
 We have a brand-new building on campus, the Core Science Facility, with a big, blue whale skeleton in the atrium, and I thought what a great way to promote the building and all of the amazing science that will come out of it.”